As with the SASS preprocessor, the Pug uses an interpreter, a program, or a script that translates a Pug template into HTML.

 The first template

 Let us look at how the interpreter works.
 To do this, create an index.pug file with the following contents:

 doctype html html(lang='en') head meta(charset='UTF-8') meta(name='viewport' content='width=device-width, initial-scale=1.0') link(rel='icon' type='image/x-icon' href='favicon.ico') title My first template using Pug. link(rel='stylesheet' href='./styles/app.css') body h1 Pug template p | My first template using Pug. | It'll make it easier for me to design layouts for pages.

-Even if this is the first time you've seen Pug markup, you'll have no trouble figuring out what's going on here.
-This is important because it lowers the entry threshold for people familiar with HTML syntax.
+Even if this is the first time you see Pug markup, you will have no trouble figuring out what we do here.
+It lowers the entry threshold for people familiar with HTML syntax.

-Now it's time to compile this code.
-To do that, you just have to enter the command
+Now it is time to compile this code.
+To do that, we enter the command

 pug index.pug --pretty

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <link rel="icon" type="image/x-icon" href="favicon.ico"> <title>My first Pug template</title> <link rel="stylesheet" href="./styles/app.css"> </head> <body> <h1>Pug template</h1> <p> My first template using Pug.
 It'll make it easier for me to design layouts for pages. </p> </body> </html>

 Pug translates the code into minimized HTML by default.
 It removes the spaces between tags, tabs, and line feeds.
 It is handy in development but not in learning.
 During studying, you better see the complete and unadulterated result.
 Luckily, we have the